Norbiros/social-credit-31/README.md

 A social credit tracking system for students and classes, made as an April Fools' joke.

+> [!WARNING]
+> Code quality isn't the best, because I had to implement it in
+> few hours and it newer was meant to be continued.

 ## ✨ Techstack

 I wanted to try a lot of new technologies so I decided to use: